IBM/cp4ba-jam-in-a-box/docs/24.0.0/Solutions/Client Onboarding/README.md

 !!!
 WARNING

 >Apollo Business Automation/Cloud Pak Deployer for CP4BA 24.0.0 environments are no longer available.
-Please consider using one for [CP4BA 25.0.0](../../../25.0.0/Solutions/Client Onboarding/README_2500_ApolloBA_CP4BADemos.md) or [CP4BA 25.0.1](../../../25.0.1/Solutions/Client Onboarding/README.md).
+Please consider using one for [CP4BA 25.0.1](../../../25.0.1/Solutions/Client Onboarding/README.md).
 >
 >If you have your own Cloud Pak for Business Automation (CP4BA) 24.0.0 environment, please refer to this [document](../../README.md) for other options.